akhikhl/multiproject-git-gradle/README.md

 ###Configuring git-locations

-There are two ways to specify git-locations: via gitBase attribute and via gitSource attribute.
+There are two ways to specify git-locations: via gitBase property and via gitSource property.

-####Configuring gitBase attribute
+####Configuring gitBase property

 gitBase can be specified "globally" or for individual projects: